Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Amateur Look

-When you are unsure what you are going for, and you just let the camera do it all, this is the surest way to have the color of your photos announce you are an amateur.
+When you are unsure what you are going for and just let the camera do it all, this is the surest way to have the color of your photos announce you are an amateur.
 Want to take your game up to the next level?
 Learn how to get the correct skin tones and when to go for an effect.

-Why do so many photographers choose to
+Why do so many photographers choose to shoot Black and White

 One of the most significant signs for pros who don’t know how to get good skin tones is to go to black and white.
 This is the easiest way to eliminate the sign they are still an amateur regarding color balance.